amannirala13/Quantum-Algorithms/README.md

 ## 🎓 How to contribute?

 At Platonicc we love collaborating and want people to contribute more to our projects and initiatives.
-If you want to contribute articles or reading materials, please read this [contribution guidelines page](https://amannirala13.github.io/Quantum-Algorithms/res/guidelines.html).
+If you want to contribute articles or reading materials, please read this [contributor's guidelines page](https://amannirala13.github.io/Quantum-Algorithms/res/guidelines.html).

 ## Contributors ✨